 Now we are in on their little secret.
 Myanmar is unlike any other country we’ve ever visited.
 And although part of me wants it to stay somewhat “undiscovered”, I also feel like it’s my duty to share our story so other people are inspirited experience this incredible country.
 It was other secret-spillers who inspired us, after all.

 What makes Myanmar so different from any other place we’ve visited, you ask?
 Sit back, relax, and let me tell you…

 In 2010, Myanmar opened its doors to tourism after 50 years of army-imposed isolation.
-Being that the tourism industry is young old gives the country a certain “untouched” quality.
+Being that the tourism industry is young, Myanmar has a certain “untouched” quality.
 That’s not to say that tourism doesn’t exist or that you won’t run into any other travelers.
 But compared to the rest of this region of the world, you could call Myanmar undiscovered.
 Uncharted territory.
 The last frontier.
 (I say this loosely, of course.)

 There isn’t a 711 on every corner (like in Thailand).
 The Internet is basically nonexistent, even when you do connect.
 The roads are barely paved.
 Signage is minimal.
 And nightlife is nonexistent.
 That’s right, even if the rowdy partiers migrated from the Full Moon parties, they wouldn’t find a nightclub anywhere in this country (and they’d be hard-pressed to find a proper pub).